microsoft/CNTK/contrib/Python/doc/concepts.rst

 - A training algorithm.
 Currently CNTK provides an implementation of SGD (stochastic gradient descent) with optional momentum.
 This means that gradients are computed and backpropagated once for every minibatch.
-The SGD implementation offers a whole number of options, e.g. for changing the learning rate over the course of training, or for choosing algorithms for distributed computation using data parallelism.
+The SGD implementation offers an extensive number of options, e.g. for changing the learning rate over the course of training, or for choosing algorithms for distributed computation using data parallelism.